frederic-perez/AmE-dictionary/data/idioms.md

 __so much so that__ :two: To such an extent or large degree that. _The interest rates on the loan were exorbitantly high—so much so that I had to start selling things around the house to meet my monthly payments._
 __so much so__ :three::hammer: _So much so that working with animals has become one of his passions._
 __so to speak__ A phrase used to indicate that what one has just said is an figurative, metaphorical, or uncommon way of saying something.
 Similar to the phrases “if you will” and “in a manner of speaking.” _He was a fixer, so to speak—a man who could get things done._
-__so-and-so__ :dart: __1__ Some unnamed or unknown person. _They always have some important so-and-so up on the stage giving a lecture no one cares about._ __2__ A euphemistic address for a despised or despicable person. _The rotten so-and-so stole the company’s pension fund and ran off to the Bahamas with it!_
+__so-and-so__ :dart::three: __1__ Some unnamed or unknown person. _They always have some important so-and-so up on the stage giving a lecture no one cares about._ __2__ A euphemistic address for a despised or despicable person. _The rotten so-and-so stole the company’s pension fund and ran off to the Bahamas with it!_
 __soak up__
 __soak__ _v_
 __soaked to the bone__ Extremely or completely wet, especially through one’s clothing. _I can’t believe you pushed me into the pool!
 Now I have to walk home soaked to the bone!_
 __social butterfly__ Someone who enjoys frequently mingling with other people at social events.
 __social hour__ :two: Time spent talking and hanging out with people.
 __soft pedal__ _There is no soft pedaling._
+__soldier of fortune__
+__soldier on__ :two: To continue doing something with determination or resolve, despite difficulties or an unlikely chance of succeeding.
 __something is rotten in the state of Denmark__
 __something or other__ Something unspecified; one thing or another. _A messenger came by and dropped off something or other at the front desk._
 __soon enough__ No later than needed, soon.
+__sooner rather than later__ :dart:
 __sort it out__ :seven: __2__ _Fig._ To study a problem and figure it out. _I can’t sort this out without some more time.
 Let’s sort out this mess and settle it once and for all._
 __sort out__ __2__ To understand or resolve a problem or conflict.
 A noun or pronoun can be used between “sort” and “out.” _I’ve spent nearly an hour on this math problem, but I still can’t sort it out._
 __sort through (something)__
+__soul searching__
-__sound the alarm__ :two: To alert other people about something dangerous, risky, or troublesome. _Over 350 executives, researchers, and engineers in the field of AI are sounding the alarm about the urgent risks and implications of advanced AI systems._
+__sound the alarm__ :three: To alert other people about something dangerous, risky, or troublesome. _Over 350 executives, researchers, and engineers in the field of AI are sounding the alarm about the urgent risks and implications of advanced AI systems._
 __sounding board__ A person or group with whom one discusses an idea, plan, or suggestion in order to evaluate its strengths, acceptability, feasibility, practicality, etc. _My friend John and I really know each other’s skills and interests, so whenever one of us has an idea for a new project, we use the other as a sounding board._
 __souped up__ :dart: Modified to have increased power or performance.
 Sometimes hyphenated when used before a noun. _At this point, her car is so souped up that it could probably reach 200 miles per hour!_
 __sour grapes__ Criticism or disparagement of that which one cannot have.
 The phrase originated in one of Aesop’s fables, in which a fox that cannot reach some grapes deems them sour and therefore undesirable. _He always mocks sports cars as being really impractical, but it’s just sour grapes, if you ask me._
+__spaced (out)__
 __spare a thought for__ To think about. _You should spare a thought for those who are less fortunate than you._
 __spare time__
+__speak in tongues__ :two: Speak in an unknown language during religious worship.
 __speak of the devil__ _v_ :dart: Mention someone’s name who just then appears.
 __speak of the devil, and he shall appear__ _proverb_ An acknowledgment of a person who has arrived just as or after they were being discussed.
 __speak up__ __1__ To speak loud enough to be audible: _Speak up—I can’t hear you._ __2__ To speak without fear or hesitation: _You have to speak up if you want something._
-__speak volumes__ :two: To reveal or indicate a great deal about someone or something. _How you react to challenges speaks volumes about your character._
+__speak volumes__ :five: To reveal or indicate a great deal about someone or something. _How you react to challenges speaks volumes about your character._
 __speaking of which__
 __spell disaster__
 __spell it out__ For example, “let me spell it out for you,” is another way to say “let me make it very clear and easy to understand.”
 __spice up__
 __spiffy__
 __spill out (of something)__
-__spill the beans__ :two: To reveal something that was meant to be a secret. _We had everything organized for Bruce’s surprise party, but Kate accidentally spilled the beans to him at work._
+__spill the beans__ :four: To reveal something that was meant to be a secret. _We had everything organized for Bruce’s surprise party, but Kate accidentally spilled the beans to him at work._
-__spill the tea__ _slang_ To share or reveal gossip.
+__spill the tea__ :three: _slang_ To share or reveal gossip.
 “Tea” is a slang term for gossip. _OK, what happened at Blair’s party last night?
 Spill the tea!_
-__spin (one’s) wheels__ :five: To waste one’s time or energy idly or frivolously; to neither progress nor regress, but remain in a fixed, neutral position.
+__spin (one’s) wheels__ :six: To waste one’s time or energy idly or frivolously; to neither progress nor regress, but remain in a fixed, neutral position.
 Expend effort with no result, as in _We’re just spinning our wheels here while management tries to make up its mind._ This idiom, with its image of a vehicle in snow or sand that spins its wheels but cannot move, dates from the mid-1900s. _Feel like you’ve been spinning your wheels in your job search?_ _It’s way too easy for this mentality to lead to spinning your wheels on something that’s not working._ _They kept me on to manage what’s left of this division, but to be honest, I’ve just been spinning my wheels here for the last couple of years._
+__spin up__
+__spit out__ _All models spit out photos of real people and copyrighted images._
 __split hairs__ :two: Argue or worry about small details.
 __spoiled for choice__ Having an abundance of suitable or ideal options from which to choose, such that it may be difficult to make a decision.
 Primarily heard in US. _Between video games, television, and the Internet, kids these days are being brought up spoiled for choice when it comes to their entertainment._
 __sponge something up__ To absorb or take up moisture, as with a sponge. _I had to sponge the spilled milk up from the floor, the chair, the table, and the baby.
 What a mess!
 Liz sponged up the water._
+__sports equinox__
-__spot on__ _informal_ :nine: (spot-on) Exactly right; perfectly accurate.
+__spot on__ _informal_ :nine::m: (spot-on) Exactly right; perfectly accurate.
 Often hyphenated when used before a noun.
 __spray and pray__ _video games_ The act of blindly firing an automatic weapon with the intent of potentially hitting the target; tends to be ineffective.
+__spread the word__
 __spring (something) on (one)__ To tell, present, or disclose something unexpected to one. _I’m springing a trip to Barcelona on my wife for her birthday._ _The boss sprang several huge changes to the project on us at the last minute._
 __spring fever__ A feeling of often restless excitement or exuberance coinciding with the onset of warmer spring weather. _It’s hard enough keeping control of a class full of young children throughout the year, but it’s particularly difficult once spring fever starts to spread._
 __spring to life__ To become suddenly alive or more alive. _The party sprang to life after midnight._ _The city sprang to life at dawn._
-__spruce up__ _v_ :four: To make to look cleaner, neater, or more attractive; to improve. _Juliette spruces up her country look and sound._
+__spruce up__ _v_ :dart::five: To make to look cleaner, neater, or more attractive; to improve. _Juliette spruces up her country look and sound._
+__spunky__
 __spur of the moment__ An impulse characterized by a lack of preparation or consideration.
 The phrase can be hyphenated and used as a modifier before a noun. _The administrators mada a “spur of the moment” decision to block him._ _You’ve got to stop making these spur-of-the-moment decisions about your business, or you’ll end up running it into the ground!_
-__square off__ _These top-ranked players will square off against fierce competitors._
+__square off__ :two: To fight, argue, or begin a conflict or competition. _The two fighters will be squaring off tomorrow at 9 PM._ _These top-ranked players will square off against fierce competitors._
 __squashed (in) like sardines__ Very tightly or snugly packed together, especially in a small space.
 Alludes to the way in which sardines are packed closely together during canning. _We didn’t want to take more than one car, so we had to drive for about four hours squashed like sardines in Jeff’s little sedan._
 __squeal on (one)__
 __squeeze in__ _Lawmakers squeezed in a key detail in the latest draft, requiring generative AI companies to disclose any copyrighted material used in training their models._
+__stack (something) against (someone or something)__ _When Lorenzo was born, the odds were already stacked against him._
 __stack up__
 __stack Z’s__ To get some sleep. _We’ve got a pretty long layover before our next flight, so I’m going to try to stack some Z’s at the gate._
 __stag party__